Health and Safety Strategy

 Planning: What is your health and safety strategic plan?

-Does your workplace have an OHS plan?
+Does your workplace have a health and safety strategic plan?
 If so, does your workplace have OHS objective and targets to support you to achieve the outputs of this plan?
 And, if you have established objectives and targets, are these periodically reviewed, evaluated and redefined (if necessary)?

 Or do they actually sit somewhere in the background, getting reviewed on an ad-hoc basis… or worse still, after a health and safety incident occurs?
 We’re going to reveal a phrase in here that we think encompasses a trap that many businesses and organisations might fall into when it comes to health and safety management.